Parameter Estimation and Adaptive Solution of the Leray-Burgers Equation Using Physics-Informed Neural Networks: Inverse Problem for the Estimation of Parameter alpha

-The goal is to find the network and physical parameters $\theta$ and $\xi$ minimizing the loss function \eqref{pinn-loss}:
+The goal is to find the network and physical parameters $\theta$ and $\xi$ that minimize the loss function \eqref{pinn-loss}:

-over an admissible sets $\Theta$ and $\Xi$ of training network parameters $\theta$ and $\xi$, respectively.
+over an admissible set $\Theta$ and $\Xi$ of training network parameters $\theta$ and $\xi$, respectively.

-In practice, given the set of scattered data $v_{i} = v(t_i, x_i)$, the MLP takes the coordinate \((t_i,x_i)\) as inputs and produces output vectors \(v_\theta (t_i,x_i;\xi_i)\) that has the same dimension as \(v_i\).
-The PDE residual $\mathcal{R}_{r,\theta}(x,t;\xi)$ forces the output vector \(v_\theta\) to comply with the physics imposed by the Leray-Burgers equation.
-The PDE residual network takes its derivatives with respect to input variables $x$ and $t$ by applying the chain rule for differentiating compositions of functions using the automatic differentiation integrated into TensorFlow.
+In practice, given the set of scattered data $v_{i} = v(t_i, x_i)$, the MLP takes the coordinate \((t_i,x_i)\) as input and produces output vectors \(v_\theta (t_i,x_i;\xi)\) that have the same dimension as \(v_i\).
+The PDE residual $\mathcal{R}_{r,\theta}(t,x;\xi)$ forces the output vector \(v_\theta\) to comply with the physics imposed by the LB equation.
+The PDE residual network takes its derivatives with respect to the input variables $t$ and $x$ by applying the chain rule to differentiate the compositions of functions using the automatic differentiation integrated into TensorFlow.
 The residual of the underlying differential equation is evaluated using these gradients.
-The data loss and the physics loss are trained using inputs from across the entire domain of interest.
-The physics loss does not require target values, as it is designed to incorporate knowledge about the physical laws that govern the system being modelled.
-Therefore, any appropriate sampling strategy can be employed to generate inputs for the physics loss.
-Some common sampling strategies include uniform sampling, space-filling Latin hypercube sampling, and random sampling.
+The data loss and the residual loss are trained using input from across the entire domain of interest.

-\section{Experiment 1: Inviscid with Riemann Initial Data}
+\subsection{Experiment 1: Inviscid with Riemann Initial Data}

 We consider the inviscid Burgers equation \eqref{BE} with some standard Riemann initial data of the form